wasmerio/winterjs/README.md

 This section will be updated as APIs are added/fixed.
 If an API is missing from this section, that means that it is still not implemented.

+You can check a more detailed list here: https://runtime-compat.unjs.io/

 The following words are used to describe the status of an API:

 * ✅ Stable - The API is implemented and fully compliant with the spec.
 This does not account for potential undiscovered implementation errors in the native code.